The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Baseline Specification

-The average marginal effects each day between October 1 and October 31 are shown in Figure \ref{fig:daily_AME}.
-With the exception of the marginal effects from maximum fee per gas, the marginal effects remain relatively stable and close to those calculated for October 1 throughout the period.
-Although the marginal effects for max fee per gas are orders of magnitude smaller than those for the other regressors of interest, significant day-to-day changes in this estimated marginal effect are evident.
-Thus, we see that the transaction characteristics measured by the dummy variables from DEX, to DEX, and to MEV have large, relatively stable, and significant impacts on the position of the transaction within the final block.
-However, due to the large day-to-day changes in the marginal effect for maximum fee per gas, the economic impact of these transaction characteristics as measured by the cost of increasing the probability of being in the first quartile of the block by 1\% or by having marginal effects comparable to those for the characteristic dummy variables will vary greatly.
-In combination with large daily movements in the price of ETH and gas prices, the economic effects can vary from an annoyance to a deterrent from completing transactions with ETH.
-Excluding the marginal effects from October 3rd because they appear anomalous, the lowest marginal effect observed for maximum fee per gas is approximately $0.0037\%$ measured on October 9th.
-The highest marginal effect observed for maximum fee per gas is approximately $0.0322\%$.
-This implies that increasing the probability of a transaction appearing in the first block quartile by 1\% costs between 31 and 267 additional units of gas.
-Potentially large day-to-day shifts in gas prices and Eth prices further compound the large variance of the economic impact of these transaction characteristics.
+Although the marginal effects for max fee per gas are orders of magnitude smaller than the marginal effects for the other regressors of interest, significant day-to-day changes in this estimated marginal effect are evident.
+Due to the large day-to-day changes in the marginal effect for maximum fee per gas, the economic costs can vary greatly.
+In combination with large daily movements in the price of ETH and gas prices, the economic effects can vary considerably.
+The lowest marginal effect observed for maximum fee per gas is approximately $0.0056\%$ measured on October 3rd.
+The highest marginal effect observed for maximum fee per gas is $0.0417\%$ observed on October 20th.
+This implies that increasing the probability of a transaction appearing in the first block quartile by 1\% costs between 24 and 179 additional units of gas.

+The daily shadow price of time priority, aggregated across all daily transactions, is shown in Figure \ref{fig:daily_reordering_costs}.
+We find that approximately 4.818 billion units of additional gas per day on average are needed to prevent transaction reordering.
+This is equivalent to just over \$225,000 of gas per day on average.
+The most expensive day to ensure time priority in terms of gas units was October 8th, when it cost about 8.209 billion units of additional gas or about \$737,000 of additional gas.
+The cheapest day to ensure time priority was October 27th, when approximately 2.623 billion units of additional gas were required.
+This is equivalent to approximately \$51,000 of gas.
+This shows both the large, economically significant losses to investors as a result of transaction reordering and the large variability in investor losses due to day-to-day changes in the marginal effects, as well as the large day-to-day changes in gas and Ethereum prices.